-Unlike the gas that is distributed in homes, the sweet gas in Enbridge's pipelines does not have an odourant added to enhance its smell.
+Unlike the natural gas delivered to your home which may be odourized, the natural gas in Alliance's pipeline is not odourized.
 While you may notice a slight smell similar to diesel fuel, oil or propane, you will not smell the common rotten egg odour associated with natural gas.